AER-Shalaan/route_task/README.md

 ## Overview

 This project is a Flutter application designed to display a list of products fetched from an API.
 The application follows clean architecture principles and employs the MVVM (Model-View-ViewModel) pattern, repository pattern, and dependency injection to ensure a scalable and maintainable codebase.
-The UI is adaptive, offering a seamless experience across various screen sizes and orientations.

 ## Features

 - **Clean Architecture**: Ensures separation of concerns, facilitating testing and maintenance.